-- 2.2.1 The Council has a wide range of discretion over the types of vehicle it can licence as hackney carriages or private hire vehicles. - 2.2.2 Hackney carriages and private hire vehicles provide a service to the public so it is considered appropriate to set minimum standards, provided that they are reasonable and proportionate. - 2.2.3 The DfT encourages licensing authorities to leave it open to the trade to put forward vehicles of their own choice, but which meet specified criteria. - 2.2.4 The Council has amended its vehicle criteria in this 2021 revision in order to continue to provide the trade with more flexibility and freedom of choice, and take in to account emerging technologies and vehicle types/designs, whilst ensuring that both required and desired standards continue to be met. - 2.2.5 The criteria that apply to all licensed vehicle applications are given in Appendix A.
+- 2.2.1 The Council has a wide range of discretion over the types of vehicle it can licence as hackney carriages or private hire vehicles. - 2.2.2 Hackney carriages and private hire vehicles provide a service to the public so it is considered appropriate to set minimum standards, provided that they are reasonable and proportionate. - 2.2.3 The DfT encourages licensing authorities to leave it open to the trade to put forward vehicles of their own choice, but which meet specified criteria. - 2.2.4 The Council amended its vehicle criteria in this 2021 revision in order to continue to provide the trade with more flexibility and freedom of choice, and take in to account emerging technologies and vehicle types/designs, whilst ensuring that both required and desired standards continue to be met.
+Further updates were subsequently applied in mid-2022 to incorporate electric vehicle requirements. - 2.2.5 The criteria that apply to all licensed vehicle applications are given in Appendix A.